-- 9.8.3 The revision approval, including the revised site plans and text (consistent with the provisions of WAC 173-27-180, as necessary to clearly indicate the authorized changes), and the final ruling on consistency with this section shall be filed with the Department of Ecology.
-In addition, the Town shall notify parties of record of their action. - 9.8.4 If the revision to the original permit involves a conditional use or variance, the Town shall submit the revision to the Department of Ecology for their approval, approval with conditions, or denial, and shall indicate that the revision is being submitted under the requirements of the WAC 173-27-100.
+If the revision to the original permit involves a conditional use or variance, the Town shall submit the revision to the Department of Ecology for their approval, approval with conditions, or denial, and shall indicate that the revision is being submitted under the requirements of the WAC 173-27-100.
 The Department of Ecology shall render and transmit to the Town and the applicant its final decision within fifteen (15) days of its receipt of the submittal from the Town.
+The Town shall notify parties of record of the Department of Ecology's final decision.

+9.8.5.
+Effective Date

+The revised permit is effective immediately upon final action by local government or, when appropriate under SMP section 9.8.4 Revision of Conditional Use or Variance, upon final action of the Department of Ecology.

+9.8.6.
+Appeal Period

-The Town shall notify parties of record of the Department of Ecology's final decision. - 9.8.5 The revised permit is effective immediately upon final action by local government or, when appropriate under 9.086.04, upon final action of the Department of Ecology. - 9.8.6 A Skykomish Planning Commission, Town Council, or Department of Ecology decision on revision to the permit shall be appealed within twenty-one (21) days of such decision, in accordance with RCW 90.58.180 and WAC 173-27-100.
+A Skykomish Planning Commission, Town Council, or Department of Ecology decision on revision to the permit shall be appealed within twenty-one (21) days of such decision, in accordance with RCW 90.58.180 and AC 173-27-100.

-9.9 LOCAL APPEALS
+9.9.
+LOCAL APPEALS